 Biography

 Chris is a PhD candidate in the Department of War Studies.
-After completing a BA in the department, and subsequently obtaining his PGDL and LPC, Chris trained, qualified and practised as a solicitor, specialising in corporate finance and working in the London and Moscow offices of a leading international law firm.
-With a continued interest in Russian foreign and security policy and Russian politics, Chris completed a MA in International Peace and Security in the department in 2022.
+After completing a BA in the department, and subsequently obtaining his PGDL and LPC, Chris trained, qualified and practised as a solicitor, specialising in corporate finance and working in a leading international law firm.
+Chris completed an MA in International Peace and Security in the department in 2022.

 Since March 2022 Chris has been co-leading an independent UK-based group supplying trucks, drones, medical supplies and other non-lethal tactical equipment to the Ukrainian armed forces.